percona/percona-server/doc/source/tokudb/tokudb_performance_schema.rst

   | wait/io/file/fti/tokudb_log_file                           | YES     | YES   |
   +------------------------------------------------------------+---------+-------+

-For |TokuDB|-related objects, following clauses can be used when querying Performance Schema tables:
+For TokuDB-related objects, following clauses can be used when querying Performance Schema tables:

  * ``WHERE EVENT_NAME LIKE '%fti%'`` or
  * ``WHERE NAME LIKE '%fti%'``

-For example, to get the information about |TokuDB| related events you can query :table:`PERFORMANCE_SCHEMA.events_waits_summary_global_by_event_name` like:
+For example, to get the information about TokuDB related events you can query :table:`PERFORMANCE_SCHEMA.events_waits_summary_global_by_event_name` like:

 .. code-block:: mysql